- Master of Engineering (M.Eng.) in Applied Climate

 Applicants for a doctorate are expected to have the ability and scholarship of a high order in one of the following areas: atmospheric science, space and planetary physics, or geoscience and remote sensing.
 Doctoral students are expected to carry a course load of nine to twelve semester hours (three to four courses) each semester until the dissertation work is begun.
 There are no foreign language requirements.
 During the first year, students must select courses from among the core courses for their particular program.
 After the second year, students must pass a qualifying examination before they can be advanced to candidacy.
 After reaching candidate status, students will concentrate on a dissertation topic under the guidance of an advisor.

-Ph.D. in Atmospheric, Oceanic and Space Sciences
+Ph.D. in Climate and Space Sciences and Engineering

 This program gives students the basic courses to allow them to specialize later in a broad range of sub-disciplines.
 Students are expected to learn the basic morphology of the atmosphere and the space environment, as well as the necessary physics, chemistry, and mathematics.